raspibolt/raspibolt/raspibolt_90_whitepaper.md

 nav_order: 90
 has_toc: false
 ---
-## Bonus guide: Download the bitcoin whitepaper from the node
+## Bonus guide: Download the bitcoin whitepaper directly from the node's blockchain data

 *Difficulty: easy*